orangejulius/blog/source/_posts/2015-02-01-https-on-nginx-from-zero-to-a-plus-part-1.markdown

 ----------------------------------------------------
 {% footnotes %}
   {% fnbody %}
+My server didn't even respond to HTTPS, or anything on port 443, for this entire time!
+  {% endfnbody %}
+  {% fnbody %}
+Beyond the basic hosting costs, obviously.
+  {% endfnbody %}
+  {% fnbody %}
 For truly secure communication, three things are needed: verification the message came from who you thought it did (authentication), obfuscation of the